37 arrested for drug trafficking in 4-day operation in Haywood Co.

 HAYWOOD COUNTY, N.C.
-(WSPA) – The Haywood County Sheriff’s Office arrested 37 people in a four-day operation that resulted in seizures of methaphetamine, fentanyl, opioids and cocaine.
+(WSPA) – The Haywood County Sheriff’s Office arrested 37 people in a four-day operation that resulted in seizures of methamphetamine, fentanyl, opioids and cocaine.

 Deputies said on October 19th, multiple agencies participated in a large-scale operation to target drug traffickers in the community.